 Video walls display large, vibrant visuals and can provide a valuable — and unmistakable — service in healthcare.

-When taking center stage in a hospital clinical command center, for instance, they help staff track data such as available beds and discharge times, as well as the flow of patients around the hospital.
-Installed in a waiting room or lobby, they may supply visitor entertainment as well as display wayfinding services, general announcements and public art.
+When taking center stage in a hospital clinical command center, they help staff track data such as available beds and discharge times, as well as the flow of patients around the hospital.
+Installed in a waiting room or lobby, video walls may supply visitor entertainment as well as display wayfinding services, general announcements and public art.

 Momentum is growing: Fortune Business Insights expects the LED video wall market to reach $36 billion by 2026 — more than double the market share in 2018.

 Still, many considerations must be addressed before installing a video wall in your hospital.
 Among them: screen size, building infrastructure, maintenance and staff training.